connorswitala/digital-filtering/README.md

 This library contains the class "DIGITAL_FILTER" which was created to use digital filtering to seed inflow with velocity, temperature, and density fluctuations.
 The code is currently "complete" in the sense that everything is set up to create velocity fluctuations.
 There are currently data structures that are used that have no values attached to them (or test values added in).
 Once these are taken care of it should work fine.

+## Recent fixes

+1) The memory for the convolution coefficients has been updated to have dynamic storage based on the half width of cell (i,j).
+Instead of taking the maximum half width and making that the number of entries used for **every** cell's convolution coefficient, the storage for the B-vectors are created in loops, and an offset vector of size (Nz * Ny) is created that holds how far into the B-vector does cell (i,j)'s convolution coefficient start.
+This means that every entry of B is used and there is no wasted space.

 ## Directories
 1) "digital-filtering-c++" is the c++ directory for the DIGITAL_FILTERING class that has everything necessary to run digital filtering.
 Within it are three subdirectories and a makefile. 'df' contains the .cpp and .hpp file. 'pcg-cpp' contains the library that is used for random number generation. 'test' contains a test file for debugging called 'cpp-main.cpp' that should also show how the library is used.
 There is also a Makefile to build the program in c++
 2) "digital-filtering-fortran" is the fortran directory and contains the the DIGITAL_FILTERING module and types.
 Like above, containts a 'df' and 'test' directory along with a Makefile to build the Fortran files.